-At a linguistic level, it was fun seeing here a kid speak with the local accent, almost dialect, though I need to totally rely on the author to trust this was authentic, as I do not people from that region.
+At a linguistic level, it was fun seeing here a kid speaks with the local accent, almost dialect, though I need to totally rely on the author to trust this was authentic, as I do not know people from that region.

 Finally, it is refreshing to read books surrounded by a kind of “magical” aura, but “white magical”, with nothing pertaining to the world of evil.
 I believe there are too many books and movies of the other kind these days, as if that could help kids grow in an healthy way.

 Shortly after reading this book, I discovered that a very recent adaptation had been made of this classic: The Humming Room, by Ellen Potter.

 You probably all know what it is about, but just in case I need to refresh your memory: